ResearchComputing/Supercomputing_Spinup/job_submission_spinup/README.md

 - Next, let's take a look at the job script with `vim scripts/submit_R.sh`.
 Note how R is loaded (in practice it's best to specify the version with something like `module load R/3.3.0` but that's not too important here).

-Your job here is just to make sure the output is going to the right place (remember, where you submit from matters), have the script change into the `/programs` directory (again note where you run it from), then run the R script.
+Your job here is just to make sure the output is going to the right place (remember, where you schedule from matters), have the script change into the `/programs` directory (again note where you run it from), then run the R script.
 You can run an R script with `Rscript <script name>`.

 If you get stuck, you can take a look at the solution at `solutions/answer_submit_R.sh`

 ## Example 4: Serial Matlab code

-Next, we'll create a job script from scratch that run's a serial matlab program and submit it.
+Next, we'll create a job script from scratch that run's a serial matlab program and schedule it.

 The instructions for this script are as follows:
 1) Name it `submit_matlab.sh` and put it in `/scripts` (or wherever you want, you now have the understanding to run jobs from wherever!).